terbe2022/RIMS-Archival-Project-/docs/kickoff-agenda.md

 Two things this does not rule out:

-- **AI assistance for building the pipeline.** Claude, Copilot and similar tools helping us write and debug code involve no archive content.
+- **AI assistance for building the pipeline.**  Copilot and similar tools helping us write and debug code involve no archive content.
 That is a straightforward productivity gain and we should use it.
 - **Local agentic loops on our own hardware.** Open-weight models with tool-calling on the L4,